JoshuaToenyes/eyejs-trial/TRIAL.md

 #### Sythetic User Interface ($ s $)

+This experiment will measure the user's accuracy and execution time when presented with a sequence of selection tasks.

 #### Wikipedia Navigation and Information Extraction ($ w $)

+This experiment will measure the difference in task execution time between different modes of input on a simple website.

 #### Amazon.com Navigation and Information Extraction ($ a $)

+This experiment will measure the difference in task execution time between different modes of input on a complex and dense website.

 #### User Focus ($ f $)

+This experiment will measure the amount of information gather and retained by the user with and without UI assistance from EyeJS.

 ### Participant Randomization